vitorjaguat/react-notes/README.md

 }
 ```

-**revalidate** property: without this property, the page is built as a SSG-page on the build process, but stays the same after that.
+**revalidate** property: without this property, the page is built as a SSG-page on the build process, and stays the same after that.
 If, for example, the API receives new POST requests, the website will remain outdated.
 The **revalidate** property, inside the object returned by `getStaticProps()`, solves this problem.
 The number set as its value is the period of time (in seconds) in which our page will be re-generated (inside the server), at least when this page receives new requests.

 #### getStaticPaths(): working with params for SSG data fetching

-When working with params (dynamic pages like \[itemId\].js), we can extract the requested param using the `context.params` property.
+When working with params (in dynamic pages like \[itemId\].js), we can extract the requested param using the `context.params` property.
 In order to do that, we have to pass the context object to the getStaticProps() function:

 ```js
 export async function getStaticProps(context) {